Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the summary meeting of the 2022-2023 school year and the deployment of tasks for the 2023-2024 school year of primary education on August 21, leaders of the Ho Chi Minh City Department of Education and Training repeatedly emphasized that inclusive education will continue to receive attention in the new school year, ensuring fair and humane education for all students.

-In particular, on August 29, Secretary of the Ho Chi Minh City Party Committee Nguyen Van Nen had a meeting with the Ho Chi Minh City People's Committee, the City Party Committee's Propaganda Department and leaders of the City Department of Education and Training on preparations for the new school year.
+In particular, on August 29, Secretary of the Ho Chi Minh City Party Committee Nguyen Van Nen had a working session with the Ho Chi Minh City People's Committee, the City Party Committee's Propaganda Department and leaders of the City Department of Education and Training on preparations for the new school year.
 Here, Mr. Nguyen Van Nen emphasized that in the new school year, the education sector needs to pay more attention to students with developmental disorders, difficulties in communication and social interaction; integrated and specialized students.
 The sector needs to have practical solutions to help them integrate into the community and maximize their abilities.
 At the same time, it is necessary to build educational programs and learning environments suitable for each group of students, promote propaganda, raise awareness of parents and the community about integrated and specialized education to help eliminate prejudices, create favorable conditions for integrated and specialized students to integrate into the community.
 Families, communities, and schools work closely together to form a comprehensive support system for integrated and specialized students...

 Talking to Thanh Nien reporter, Mr. Do Minh Hoang Duc said that in the coming time, the Department of Education and Training of Ho Chi Minh City will regularly organize training sessions and seminars on equitable education and inclusive education, thereby helping teachers to be equipped with more knowledge about inclusive education for students.